Jungjin Lee

-Jungjin Lee (born 1961) is a Korean photographer and artist who currently lives and works in New York City.
+Jungjin Lee (born 1961) is a South Korean photographer and artist who currently lives and works in New York City.

-Background
+Early life and education

-Jungjin Lee was born in Korea in 1961.
+Lee was born in South Korea in 1961.
 She studied calligraphy in childhood and majored in ceramics at Hongik University, graduating with a Bachelor's of Fine Art in 1984.
-After graduating Lee worked as a photo journalist and later as a freelance photographer.
+She earned a Master of Arts in photography from New York University in 1992.
+After graduating Lee worked as a photojournalist and later as a freelance photographer.

-In 1987, she immersed herself for one year in a project focused on documenting the life of an old man who made his living hunting for wild ginseng.
-This experience motivated Lee to become a photographer and expand her technical knowledge of photography by traveling to New York City and enrolling in New York University to pursue an MA in photography.
+In 1987, she completed a year-long project documenting the life of an old man who made his living hunting for wild ginseng.
+This experience motivated Lee to enrol on an MA in photography at New York University in New York City.